CHRISTENINGS, WEDDINGS AND FUNERALS

 A Church of England funeral can be held in a place that you choose – whether a church, a crematorium or a green burial ground.

 It can also include unique details, whether that is what people wear, the music that is played, readings that are chosen or simply a photograph at the front.
-Talk to our Rector, Andrew, about the person you want to give thanks for and work out what is possible.
+Talk to our Rector, Yann, about the person you want to give thanks for and work out what is possible.

 The prayers at a funeral can also reflect a unique life.
 They could include prayers for work or a hobby that has been important, for those who have cared during a final illness and for family members by name.
 They can be led by the Rector or by someone amongst family or friends who is at ease leading prayers in public.